neerajsingh0101/exception2db/readme.md

 Instead of sending the information to hoptoad this plugin ensures that information is written to a database.

-This plugin has been tested with Rails 2.3.5 .

 ## I am using Rails 3 ##

 If you are using Rails 3 then follow the instructions mentioned below.
-If you are using Rails 2.x  then follow the instructions [mentioned here]() .
+If you are using Rails 2.x  then follow the instructions [mentioned here](http://github.com/neerajdotname/exception2db) .

 ## Add necessary gems  to Gem file ##